Cray-HPE/docs-csm/operations/firmware/FAS_DBCleanup.md

 # Cleaning up FAS Database

 FAS stores actions along with all of its operations and snapshots in the database.
-To clean these actions, operations, and snapshots use the following scripts.
+To clean these actions and snapshots use the following scripts.

 ## Prerequisites